Incident Action Plan

 • Your location and phone number.

-IF YOU ARE TAKEN HOSTAGE:
+IF YOU ARE TAKEN HOSTAGE OR KIDNAPPED:

 • Remain calm, be polite and cooperate with your captors.